amazon-ion/ion-docs/docs/symbols.md

 System Symbols
 --------------

-The version included in the system identifier is independent of the version of the implied system symbol table (named `"$ion"`).
-Each version of the Ion specification defines the corresponding system symbol table version.
-Ion 1.0 uses the `"$ion"` symbol table, version 1, and future versions of Ion will use larger versions of the `"$ion"` symbol table. `$ion_1_1` will probably use version 2, while `$ion_2_0` might use version 5.

-Applications and users should never have to care about these symbol table versions, since they are never explicit in user data: this specification disallows (by ignoring) imports named `"$ion"`.
+Each version of the Ion specification defines a corresponding system symbol table.
+Applications and users should never have to care about these system symbol tables, since they are never explicit in user data.

 Here are the system symbols for Ion 1.0.